RoRoche/AndroidStarter/architecture.md

 (parameters) -> { statements block }
 ```

 In my Android projects, I use it to significantly reduce the size of my source code.
 Each time I have to deal with a SAM interface, I can use a lambda expression.
-By the way, it's frequently Android Studio that advises me to replace my code with a lambda expression!
+By the way, it's frequent that Android Studio advises me to replace my code with a lambda expression!

 To do so, I have to include [Gradle Retrolambda Plugin](https://github.com/evant/gradle-retrolambda) to my project.